Raeein/DownloadIT/README.md

 ## About The Project

-Download the free audio books from https://goldenaudiobook.com, this project is only for educational purposes and you should pay for the books your read (or listen).
+Download free audio books from https://goldenaudiobook.com and https://dailyaudiobooks.com, this project is only for educational purposes and you should pay for the books your read (or listen).